 What Makes Well Water Taste Metallic?

-Iron occurs naturally in water: more so in well water than in city water.
+Iron occurs naturally in water, particularly in well water than in city water.

 Recommended Reading: How to Remove Iron From Well Water Naturally?